 The uploaded file exceeds the upload_max_filesize directive in php.ini

 In this instance, you can still install the theme, but with a couple of additional steps.
 You would need to upload your theme via either FTP or the cPanel File Manager.
-To perform via cPanel, first login to your cPanel, and go to the File Manager.
-You will want to then go to public_html -> wp-content -> themes, this is where you should upload your theme’s zip file.
+To perform via cPanel, log in to your cPanel and go to the File Manager.
+You will want to then go to public_html -> wp-content -> themes.
+This is where you should upload your theme's zip file.